AndrewRicfo/svg-chart/README.md

 # svg-chart
-SVG chart built with React+SCSS+Webpack for drawing data from API (temporarily mocked)
+SVG chart built with React+SCSS+Webpack for drawing data from API (temporarily mocked-up)